lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * The salt SHALL be TH_2.

-* The IKM SHALL be the ephemeral-ephemeral ECDH shared secret G_XY (calculated from G_X and Y or G_Y and X) as defined in Section 6.3.1 of {{RFC9053}}.
+* The IKM SHALL be the ephemeral-ephemeral ECDH shared secret G_XY (calculated from G_X and Y or G_Y and X) as defined in {{Section 6.3.1 of RFC9053}}.
 The use of G_XY gives forward secrecy, in the sense that compromise of the private authentication keys does not compromise past session keys.

 Example: Assuming the use of curve25519, the ECDH shared secret G_XY is the output of the X25519 function {{RFC7748}}: